skypjack/entt/docs/md/entity.md

 view.storage(storage);
 ```

-If there are multiple storages of the same type, it's possible to disambiguate
+If there are multiple storages of the same type, it is possible to disambiguate
 using the _index_ of the element to be replaced:

 ```cpp